e10v/tea-tasting/README.md

     variant="variant_id",
     control="A",
 )

+experiment_result = experiment.analyze(data)
 ```

 ### Simple metrics

-The `SimpleMean` class is useful if you want to compare simple metric averages.
+The `SimpleMean` class is useful for comparing simple metric averages.
 The first parameter, `value`, is a name of a column that contains the metric values.

-It applies the Welch's t-test, Student's t-test, or Z-test, depending on parameters:
+It performs the Welch's t-test, Student's t-test, or Z-test, depending on parameters:

 - `use_t`: Indicates to use the Student’s t-distribution (`True`) or the Normal distribution (`False`) when computing p-value and confidence interval.
 Default is `True`.
 - `equal_var`: Not used if `use_t` is `False`.
 If `True`, perform a standard independent Student's t-test that assumes equal population variances.
 If `False`, perform Welch’s t-test, which does not assume equal population variance.
 Default is `False`.